Someplace Wonderful

 For Jew or Greek, male or female, LGBTQ or heterosexual, rich or poor, etc.

 Acknowledge the sin in your life today and repent of it.
-Put your faith and trust in God, the maker of heaven and earth.
+Put your faith and trust in God, the Maker of heaven and earth.
 Cry out to Him and humbly ask for His forgiveness.
-Trust in Jesus and His sacrificial death on the cross.
-Read and study the Bible.
-Find a biblical church.
-Honor God in your life and in your home.
-No one knows you better or loves you more than God, the author and creator of your life.
+Trust in Jesus’ sacrificial death on the cross.

-Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.
+And, “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 Proverbs 3:5-6

 If you’re male, trust in God’s plans and God-given roles for men.
-If you’re female, trust in Gods plans and God-given roles for women.
+If you’re female, trust in God’s plans and God-given roles for women.

-O taste and see that the Lord is good; How blessed is the man who takes refuge in Him!
+“O taste and see that the Lord is good; How blessed is the man who takes refuge in Him!”
 Psalm 34:8

-Interestingly, I remember when I was a child, I used to dress up in my brother’s army outfit and crawl around in the back yard playing “Army guy” with a toy machine gun strapped to my back and a rubber knife in my mouth.
-I was a “Tom-Boy.”
-Vic Marrow of the TV show, Combat, was my inspiration.
-But, I grew out of it.
-How glad I am that no one tried to give me puberty blockers or tried to convince me I needed try to change my sex back then.
+Interestingly, I remember when I was a child, I used to dress up in my brother’s army outfit and crawl around in the backyard playing “Army” with a toy machine gun strapped to my back and a rubber knife in my mouth.
+I was, what was commonly called, a tomboy.
+Vic Morrow of the TV show, Combat, was my inspiration.
+But, you know what?
+I grew out of it.
+How glad I am that no one tried to give me puberty blockers or tried to convince me I needed to try to change my gender back then!
 I love being a woman.
-Actually, I love all the roles that God has chosen for me in life, and I especially love being a mom.
+Actually, I love all the roles that God has chosen for me in life, and I especially love being a mom, and a grandmother, aka “Maw-Maw.”

-For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
+“For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jeremiah 29:11

 Mardi Gras